Skip to main content

 ZK Proof Generation

-Claim operations generate a Groth16 ZK proof that proves:
+Burns generate a Groth16 ZK proof that proves:

-• You know the secret inputs to one of the commitments in the Merkle tree
+• You know the secret inputs to one of the commitments in the Merkle tree.

 Stale Merkle Proofs